sworupkhadka/Python/day 5/readme.md

 370

-Finding Maximums
+Finding Maximum Values
 Using max()

-The built-in max() returns the largest value in a list:
+The built-in max() function returns the largest value in a list:

 print(max(students_score))